-For me with Spike, those early days were an unsettling mixture of grief for my late dog Joey, misgivings about whether I was ready for a new dog yet — and uncertainty whether Spike was the right choice for me.
+For me with Spike, those early days mixed grief for my late dog Joey with misgivings about my readiness for a new dog — and uncertainty whether Spike was the right dog for me.

 Joey was an elegant, fine-boned, long-legged, Cary Grant-like terrier mix.
-Spike is a stout, short-legged, Brussels Griffon mix with patches of short black and brown fur mingled with long, flowing coarse white hair.
+Spike is a stout, short-legged, Shi Tzu-terrier mix.
 (Think Danny DeVito sedated.)
+His eccentric coat has patches of short black and brown fur mingled with long, flowing coarse white hair.

-Joey was aloof and reserved despite all efforts to socialize him.
-He had a terrier’s prey drive, loved treats and learned quickly what to do to earn them.
+Joey was aloof and reserved.
+He had a terrier’s prey drive, loved treats and learned quickly how to earn them.

-Spike is placid; he readily comes to people for petting.
-Cats, squirrels and toys that roll have no interest for him.
-He’s not interested in treats; doesn’t know any basic commands and is much lower energy than Joey.
+Spike is placid.
+He readily comes to people for petting.
+Cats, squirrels and toys that roll do not interest him.
+Treats don’t appeal much.
+Spike doesn’t know any basic commands and is much lower energy than Joey.

 I purposely picked a new dog that was different than Joey, hoping that it would help me see the new dog on his own merits instead of standing in Joey’s shadow.
 But the differences only highlighted that Joey was one-of-a-kind — and now gone forever.

-As the past weeks have unfolded, I’m discovering that Spike also is one-of-a-kind.
-I’m becoming enchanted with his round, almost-human brown eyes.
-I’m vicariously joyful watching his excitement about going out for a long walk in the morning.
-I’m enjoying brushing his piebald fur in the morning after his breakfast — checking for burrs he may have picked up, arranging the star of silky white fur on his round forehead and admiring the watercolor-like circle of short brown fur shading into black on his right side.
+As the weeks have unfolded, I’m discovering that Spike also is one-of-a-kind.
+I’m becoming enchanted with his round, old soul brown eyes.
+His excitement about going out for a long morning walk is contagious.
+I love brushing his piebald fur in the morning after his breakfast: checking for burrs, arranging the star of silky white fur on his round forehead and admiring the circle of short brown fur shading into black on his right side.

 I’ve given him the collar I won in a raffle from L.A.
 Saddlery.
 It was custom-made for Joey who never wore it.
 (It required a harness to attach a leash to.
-Joey hated the handling involved in putting on a harness.
-Spike, who has always worn a harness and has no problem having his legs handled, wears the new collar well — on the very last hole for the buckle.)
+Joey hated putting on a harness.
+Spike, who has always worn a harness and has no problem having his legs handled, wears the new collar well.

 Spike is changing, too.
-He’s no longer the politely confused dog of the first couple of days wondering what he was doing in my house.
-He’s starting to anticipate the routines of the household.
+He’s no longer the politely confused dog of the first couple of days, wondering what he’s doing in my house.
+He’s starting to anticipate my household routines.
 He’s eating a little better as I discover his tastes.
 There’s even been a little interest in treats.
 We’re signed up for obedience classes in mid-July.

-We’re both starting to enjoy the process of going steady again.
+We’re starting to enjoy the process of going steady again.